ApostolosPournaras/AdapterPattern/README.md

 # AdapterPattern
-A test project to learn Adapter pattern
+A test project to learn Adapter pattern.
+For more information please visit https://en.wikipedia.org/wiki/Adapter_pattern